 As many as 6 different people can look at one given application depending on the student.
-On average there are three different admissions officers that look at one application and each application is always looked at by at least 2 officers.
-Berkeley uses a numbered scale to rate their applicants in at least 4 different categories: essays, SAT/ACT scores, GPA, and extracurricular activities.
-The admissions office might ask for or rate a letter of recommendation but having a letter of recommendation is not required and does not give anyone a greater chance of admittance.
+On average, there are three different admissions officers that look at one application.
+Each application is always looked at by at least 2 officers.
+Berkeley uses a numbered scale to rate their applicants in at least 4 different categories.
+Those are essays, SAT/ACT scores, GPA, and extracurricular activities.
+The admissions office might ask for or rate a letter of recommendation, but it is not required.
+The letter does not give anyone a greater chance of admittance.
 The admissions officers will compare the scores they give each applicant with each other to come up with a clear consensus.

 What are the most common misconceptions students have about the application process?

 Some students believe that quantity over quality is the right way to approach representing extracurriculars on their application.
 Applicants think that being in multiple school clubs and participate in a maximum of AP classes means are done.
 Yes, it looks like they are super qualified, but that is not the case!